muxyz/website/proposal.md

 lives or the way we interact with people and the world around us.
 </p>

-<p>We're proposing a new app platform built from the ground up based on group first experiences
+<p>We're proposing a new app platform built from the ground up based on community first experiences rather than addictive algorithmic feeds scrolling and Ads based social networks.
-using text based messaging and voice interfaces rather than addictive feed scrolling and point and click UIs.
 </p>
 </div>